For You — Home

 Why Sunday Matters More Than You Think

-That was when I realized: the seven-day week doesn't make you more money.
-It borrows from next week to pay for this week, and the interest rate is your body, your brain, and your family.
+The seven-day work week doesn't make techs more money.
+It borrows from next week to pay for this week, and the interest rate is the body, the brain, and the family.

 The Compound Cost of Skipping Recovery

 Here's what nobody in the shop talks about — the compounding effect.
 Missing one Sunday of rest is almost free.
 Your body can absorb it.
 Your brain recovers enough overnight.
 But each consecutive week without a genuine recovery day, the deficit grows.
-Research on cumulative fatigue in physically demanding occupations (published in the Scandinavian Journal of Work, Environment and Health) shows that workers who don't receive adequate weekly recovery time show measurable declines that stack:
+Workers in physically demanding occupations who don't receive adequate weekly recovery time show measurable declines that stack:

 • Week 1-2 without rest: Reaction time slows noticeably.
 Grip strength decreases slightly.
 You feel tired but functional.